DAV vans: Transportation for Veterans

 About DAV services

-DAV van resources work with county Veterans Affairs directors to provide transportation for Veterans to and from Veteran health care centers for scheduled medical appointments.
+DAV volunteer drivers work with the Washington DC VA Medical Center's Center for Development and Civic Engagement to provide transportation for Veterans to and from Veteran health care centers for scheduled medical appointments.

 Arrange a ride

-Transportation appointments must be scheduled at least Coming soon! hours in advance to ensure there is a seat reserved for you on the DAV/VTS vans.
+Transportation appointments must be scheduled in advance to ensure there is a seat reserved for you on the DAV/VTS vans.